tbwfdu/fetch/docs/localapps.md

 These columns correlate to the metadata required by the Workspace ONE Application API/Console.

+There is also now additional options in the manifest templates that allows you to change _any_ or _all_ of the available configuration options that are available in the UEM Console UI.
+This means you can enter all the custom information needed to deploy and install the application directly in the manifest.

+The manifest template is now saved as a `.xslx` file, and where there are multiple choice options for configuration settings, they are shown in a dropdown inside this spreadsheet allowing simpler and more accurate manifests.

+**_IMPORTANT:_** You need to ensure you still **save as or export** your manifest as a `.csv` file.

 📋 [Click here](../examples/local_applications_manifest.csv) for an Example Local Applications Manifest for you to enter the relevant data in to.

 Alternatively view the 🎬 [Overview Video](/) to see more detail.